The breakdown of weak null singularities inside black holes: Introduction

-Assume moreover that the exterior settles quantitatively towards a sub-extremal Reissner--Nordstr\"{o}m black hole and that the scalar field is \textbf{small}, then there are no $r=0$ singularities: $\mathcal{S}=\emptyset$ and the Penrose diagram is given by Figure \ref{Figure5}, namely a bifurcate Cauchy horizon $\mathcal{CH}_{i_1^+} \cup \mathcal{CH}_{i_2^+}$ closes off the space-time. \end{thm}
+Assume moreover that the event horizon $\mathcal{H}^+$ settles quantitatively towards a sub-extremal Reissner--Nordstr\"{o}m event horizon and that the scalar field is \underline{small}, then there are no $r=0$ singularities: $\mathcal{S}=\emptyset$ and the Penrose diagram is given by Figure \ref{Figure5}, i.e.\ a bifurcate Cauchy horizon $\mathcal{CH}_{i_1^+} \cup \mathcal{CH}_{i_2^+}$ closes off the space-time. \end{thm}

-This result proves that it is \underline{imperative} to consider the global structure of the space-time for Theorem \ref{roughversion} to be valid, a forciori to prove Conjecture \ref{spacelikeconj}.
-Indeed, if one considers characteristic data in the space-time of Figure \ref{Figure5} on an outgoing cone going to the Cauchy horizon and an ingoing cone, with no further assumptions \footnote{On the other hand, one can prescribe assumptions on the ingoing cone which rule out the Penrose diagram of Figure \ref{Figure5}, but in this case, one must ensure that the endpoint of this cone is trapped and that $r$ is very close to $0$, which means that a $r=0$ singularity is already in germ in the data: this type of data is therefore very special (a priori) and not generic, c.f.\ \cite{Chesler}.} on the ingoing cone, then it is possible to obtain a two-ended space-time with \textbf{no} $r=0$ singularity and a bifurcate Cauchy horizon instead.
+This result proves that it is imperative to consider the global structure of the space-time for Theorem \ref{roughversion} to be valid; and, a fortiori, that there is no possible local approach to proving Conjecture \ref{spacelikeconj}.